-- Human Lifespan Development is assessed by an external examination - Meeting Individual Care & Support Needs is an internally assessed coursework unit
+• Human Lifespan Development is assessed by an external examination

+• Meeting Individual Care & Support Needs is an internally assessed coursework unit

-- Working in Health & Social Care is assessed by an external examination - Supporting Individuals with Additional Needs is an internally assessed coursework unit
+- Working in Health & Social Care is assessed by an external examination - Sociological Perspectives is an internally assessed coursework unit

 You will have the opportunity to set up links with Health and Social Care workplaces.
 This may include visiting Care Homes or Pre-Schools to interact with service users.